WellthCare

 Serving size is the number that makes everything else true or misleading.
 If the serving size is unrealistic, the rest of the label becomes a false sense of control.

-Ask one blunt question: “Am I actually going to eat one serving?”
-If the answer is no, the math matters.
+Ask one blunt question: "Am I actually going to eat one serving?"
+If no, the math matters.

-- Check servings per container (many packages are two or more servings).
+• Check servings per container—many packages hold two or more.

-- If you’ll eat two servings, you are getting double the sodium, added sugar, and saturated fat.
+• If you'll eat two servings, you'll get double the sodium, added sugar, and saturated fat.

 Step 2: Treat “Added Sugars” like a risk flag

-Added sugars are tightly tied to insulin resistance, triglycerides, fatty liver risk, and appetite dysregulation.
-In benefits terms, that’s the stuff that tends to show up later as more A1c tests, more medication escalation, and more high-cost chronic management.
+If you get good at reading one line, make it Added Sugars.
+Not Total Sugars.
+Added sugars are tied to insulin resistance, triglycerides, fatty liver risk, and appetite dysregulation.
+In benefits terms, that's the stuff that tends to show up later as more A1c tests, more medication escalation, and more high-cost chronic management.
+WellthCare, the first Health-to-Wealth Benefit System, directly addresses this by rewarding every verified preventive health action with store dollars and automatic retirement contributions, so healthcare pays you back.

 If you need a quick translation: 4g of sugar is about 1 teaspoon.
 Seeing 16g of added sugar is easier to grasp when you picture four teaspoons.